Sn8ow/doggerscript/README.md

 ### Features

    ### NEW FEATURE: Custom keyboard shortcuts!!
-Launch any tool within lscript , with your own shortcuts!!! (type ks to set your shortcuts)
+Launch any tool within doggerscript , with your own shortcuts!!! (type ks to set your shortcuts)

 Enabling-Disabling interfaces faster
 Changing Mac faster